 1. SquarePet Hydrolyzed Protein Skin & Digestive Dog Food

-- Hydrolyzed protein source helps reduce skin and digestive reactions for sensitive dogs
+- Hydrolyzed protein source helps reduce the risk of allergic reactions and supports gentle digestion

-- Limited ingredient recipe uses one main protein and carbohydrate for simplicity
+- Limited ingredient recipe with one main carbohydrate keeps things simple for sensitive dogs

-- Omega 3 & 6 fatty acids support skin, coat, and immune health
+- Omega 3 & 6 fatty acids support skin health, coat shine, and immune function

 - Limited ingredient list